 Most people are completely unaware of what happens at night time but have symptoms as above that may suggest all is not right during the night.

 Some people breathe through their mouth, snore, or even stop breathing (sleep apnoea) during the night and know nothing about it.

 This can lead to the type and amount of sleep you are getting being altered and put undue stress on your body.

 This is because when the body isn’t getting enough oxygen it will enter a ‘panic state’ or ‘flight of fight response’.
 You body will then disturb you to get you to breathe again or move and hence bump you from one sleep phase to another.
 This results in fragmented sleep.

 The body will also often stay in this panic state which puts extra strain on the whole body and lead to any of the following :- increased cholesterol levels increase your risk of heart disease, stroke, diabetes and cancer weight gain fertility issues erectile dysfunction irritability increased risk of accidents

 We all need adequate sleep of the right types to repair our bodies, condense our memories, and to grow as we should.

-Things that might effect how you breath are face shape, jaw position, anatomy of your throat and nose space, tongue ties, if you have had teeth removed for braces, allergies, large tonsils or adenoids or carrying extra body weight.
+Things that might effect how you breathe are face shape, jaw position, anatomy of your throat and nose space, tongue ties, if you have had teeth removed for braces, allergies, large tonsils or adenoids or carrying extra body weight.

-Children can also have problems with how they breath at night time.
+Children can also have problems with how they breathe at night time.
 If their sleep is disturbed by sleep apnoea or sleep disordered breathing they can have poor growth, behavioural issues and poor attention, and reduced brain development.
 Reflux can also have the same result and often goes undiagnosed.